keejelo/EasyDialogBox/js/test/README.txt

-- There is also an added feature to get elements inside and the dialogbox by using these shorthand methods:
+- There is also an added feature to get elements inside and the dialogbox element itself by using these shorthand methods:

   myObj.el();              // using () blank, returns the dialog HTML element itself